-- Please provide a short description of the proposed recharge project in which you are seeking a CEQA suspension, demonstrating how it is consistent with Executive Order N-7-22, Action 13 (include historical land use and current land use on the proposed project location): To contribute to sustainable groundwater management in the Chowchilla Subbasin, the Madera County Groundwater Sustainability Agency (GSA) is beginning to implement a phased flood water recharge program to divert and recharge flood flows from the Eastside Bypass (Bypass).
-Flood flows diverted from the Bypass will be recharged on lands in the Madera County GSA and in the Triangle T Water District (TTWD) GSA.
-The recharge will occur in the western management area of the Chowchilla Subbasin, which spans the western portion of the Madera County GSA and the TTWD GSA.
-The Chowchilla Subbasin Recharge Project 1 (proposed project) consists of a group of recharge areas that, taken together, can recharge large amounts of water when it is available.
-The combination of recharge basins and flood managed aguifer recharge (Flood-MAR) in a single project allows for a larger total recharge capacity while maintaining much of that capacity in productive farmland when water is not being applied for recharge.
-The proposed project includes two groundwater recharge projects - Clayton (consisting of lands within the Clayton Water District including properties owned by Harman, N&W, Blech, Brazil, Menefee and Soares) and Viet-Haynes (consisting of Viet and Haynes properties) referred to in this document collectively as the Study Area or proposed project sites.
-The proposed project sites are located in Madera County, west of State Route 99 and south of State Route 152.
-The proposed project would construct three new points of diversion (PODs) on the Eastside Bypass and the conveyance required (approximately 20,400 feet of pipeline) to divert flood flows to two dedicated recharge basins for direct recharge, and to approximately 2,900 acres of existing farmland for recharge through application to cropped areas, also described as Flood-MAR.
-The Clayton group of parcels would be utilized for Flood-MAR and the Viet-Haynes parcels would be utilized for both direct recharge and Flood-MAR. - 2.
-Please describe the anticipated benefits and the basis of those benefits from implementing the proposed recharge project (in acre-feet/year or estimated volume of water, if possible):
+Please provide a short description of the proposed recharge project in which you are seeking a CEQA suspension, demonstrating how it is consistent with Executive Order N-7-22, Action 13 (include historical land use and current land use on the proposed project location): To contribute to sustainable groundwater management in the Chowchilla Subbasin, the Madera County Groundwater Sustainability Agency (GSA) is beginning to implement a phased flood water recharge program to divert and recharge flood flows from the Eastside Bypass (Bypass).
+Flood flows diverted from the Bypass will be recharged on lands in the western management area of the Madera Subbasin, which spans the western portions of the Madera County GSA.

+The Chowchilla Subbasin Recharge Project 2 (proposed project) consists of a group of recharge areas that, taken together, can recharge large amounts of water when it is available.
+The combination of recharge basins and flood managed aquifer recharge (Flood-Mar) in a single project allows for a larger total recharge capacity while maintaining much of that capacity in productive farmland when water is not being applied for recharge.

+The proposed project would construct one new point of diversion (POD) on the Eastside Bypass and the conveyance required (approximately 3,700 feet of pipeline) to divert flood flows to one dedicated recharge basin for direct recharge, and to approximately 1,080 acres of existing farmland for recharge through application to cropped areas, also described as Flood-Mar.

-The proposed recharge project is anticipated to: increase groundwater levels, increase groundwater storage, prevent subsidence (by reducing lowering of groundwater levels), and increase water supply reliability.
-The Clayton POD would have a capacity of 40 cubic feet per second (cfs) while Vlot and Haynes PODs would each have a maximum capacity of 20 cfs.
-The combined maximum capacity of these three PODs is 80 cfs, or approximately 160 acre-feet (AF) per day.
-Assuming that sufficient water is available in the Eastside Bypass to operate all PODs at their maximum capacity for 50 to 150 days, the maximum diversion volume would range between approximately 8,000 and 24,000 AF in years with available flood flows.
-This represents between 10 and 30 percent of the total estimated recharge of 79,000 acre-feet that could be obtained in years with bypass flows as outlined in the GSP.
+2. Please describe the anticipated benefits and the basis of those benefits from implementing the proposed recharge project (in acre-feet/year or estimated volume of water, if possible): The proposed recharge project is anticipated to: increase groundwater levels, increase groundwater storage, prevent subsidence (by reducing lowering of groundwater levels), and increase water supply reliability.

+The POD would have a capacity of 20 cubic feet per second (cfs), or approximately 40 acre-feet (AF) per day.
+Assuming that sufficient water is available in the Eastside Bypass to operate the

+POD at its maximum capacity for 50 to 150 days, the maximum diversion volume would range between approximately 2,000 and 6,000 AF in years with available flood flows.
+This represents between 2.5 and 7.6 percent of the total estimated recharge of 79,000 acre-feet that could be obtained in years with bypass flows as outlined in the GSP.

-3. Please identify the category this proposed recharge project would fall under (multiple answer can be selected):
+3. Please identify the category this proposed recharge project would fall under (multiple answers can be selected):

-⊠Flood Managed Aquifer Recharge. (selected option)

-☑DWR Sustainable Groundwater Management Grant Program. (selected option).
+Flood Managed Aquifer Recharge. (selected option) DWR Sustainable Groundwater Management Grant Program. (selected option) Other.